JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: I'm interested in seeing where this is going.
 I'm looking forward to progressing further in the book and, hopefully, getting into a project.

+### Day 9: April 23, 2021

+**Today's Progress**: Today was some additional manipulation of the DOM via JS code.
+Updated planet.html to change an attribute to add CSS styling.

+- planets.html

+**Thoughts**: I'm not sure if I'm helping or sabotaging my learning...
+Some of the examples in the book "Head First JS Programming" don't make sense to me.
+For example, the planet.html page changes the text of a paragraph tag using a function and window.onload.
+The change happens so fast that you never see the original text.

+I looked up setTimeout and changed the code to run the function after 10 seconds.
+You get to see the original text and then 10 seconds later BOOM the magic happens.

+In the Magic 8 Ball example, responses were iterated through which didn't make sense to me especially since the "car" examples used Math.random.
+I updated the Magic 8 Ball example to use random responses instead of iteration.